-People who have depression suffer from a lack of endorphins which is sometimes called happiness hormones.
-When do something that makes you feel happy your brain lets off endorphins creating that happy feeling you get.
-When taking a cold shower your brain releases the endorphins which can lead you to feeling happy and optimistic about life.
+People who have depression suffer from a lack of endorphins which are sometimes called happiness hormones.
+When doing something that makes you feel happy your brain lets off endorphins creating that happy feeling you get.
+When taking a cold shower your brain releases the endorphins which can lead you to feel happy and optimistic about life.
 Read more

 Helps Burn Fat